 Obviously, there are a few different options available to you, but the best way is to get yourself an A-Z, rubber-to-road, join-the-dots type system.
 Start with that and begin to build structure around that.
 Another great option is to get yourself a coach to help you build the system and make sure that you’re spending a certain amount of time as a technician, manager, and entrepreneur without getting stuck in the technician phase like 95% of other real estate agents.

-If this is the path you are looking to go down, then register for the FREE 1-day Real Estate Intensive seminar with Ryan Thompson where I will show you how to go from technician, to manager, to entrepreneur.
+If this is the path you are looking to go down, then register for my upcoming FREE half-day Real Estate Brilliance webinar where I will show you how to go from technician, to manager, to entrepreneur.